ClickCease Push vs Pull Marketing - what is the difference? Case study

 Push and Pull channels click prices

 Let’s say you want to pay for a push and a pull click.
-What is the price difference?
+What is the price difference in 2026?

-• Pull traffic is more expensive and especially dependent on the competition in the industry (i.e., lawyers).
-The most expensive search keyword costs more than $50 per click!
+• Pull traffic remains more expensive and especially dependent on competition in the industry (i.e., lawyers).
+Recent analysis shows that the most expensive search keywords in 2026 can cost more than $1000 per click.

 This concludes the case study 📊👍️